AI-Verified Economic Analytics Pipeline

 hn_ngram_monthly | 520 monthly bigram frequency rows |

-Two modes: seed (default, everything pre-computed, no API calls needed) and full (live pull, requires a free FRED API key).
+Two modes: seed (default, everything pre-computed, works on clone with no API calls) and full (live pull, requires a free FRED API key).

 Analysis queries